TwoCanPlugIn/TwoCanPlugIn/README.md

 USBtin - https://www.fischl.de/usbtin/

-For Linux, the Rusoku Toucan Marine device requires an installable kernel module.
+On Linux, the Rusoku Toucan Marine device requires an installable kernel module.
 The source code and make files can be downloaded from github, a link is provided from http://www.rusoku.com.

 For example if using the Raspberry Pi with the Rusoku Toucan Marine device, instructions for building an installable kernel module can be found at https://raspberrypi.stackexchange.com/questions/39845/how-compile-a-loadable-kernel-module-without-recompiling-kernel.
 In addition I found that I also needed to install bison & flex (eg. sudo apt-get install bison, sudo apt-get flex) to compile the installable kernel module.